The $100,000 UX of ... Bulls?

 Revised Actions in Hi-fi Pages

-Touch targets were enlarged for screens with single actions, reducing missed taps and matching real-world usage.
+Touch targets were enlarged on screens with single actions, reducing missed taps and better matching how users actually interacted with the system in the field.

 Improving Buttons